MathieuTurcotte/node-pid/README.md

 #### pid.remove()

-Removes the pid file.
-Does not throw.
+Synchronously removes the pid file.
+Does not throw if the pid file is missing or if the removal fails.

 #### pid.removeOnExit()